 Beware of Workout Foods

 From sports drinks to protein bars, there are a plethora of nutrition products touted to help make your workouts easier and promote recovery.
 However, these products are not low in calories.
-With 160 calories in a 24-ounce sports drink and 220 calories in a protein bar, and they can add up if you're not careful.
-It's OK to eat these foods -- however, like everything you include in your weight-loss diet, be sure to count the calories, even from foods marketed to help improve your workout.
+With 160 calories in a 24-ounce sports drink and 220 calories in a protein bar, they can add up if you're not careful.
+It's OK to eat these foods — however, like everything you include in your weight-loss diet, be sure to count the calories, even from foods marketed to help improve your workout.

 - Obesity Review: Why Do Individuals Not Lose More Weight From an Exercise Intervention at a Defined Dose?
 An Energy Balance Analysis